 Particulars Details Disclosures on materially significant related party transactions that may have potential conflict with the interests of listed entity at large.
 There are no material related party transactions during the year under review that have potential conflict with the interest of the Company Details of non-compliance by the Company with requirement of the Act, penalties, strictures imposed on entity by Reserve Bank or any statutory authority.
 Nil Details of establishment of Vigil Mechanism / Whistle Blower Policy and affirmation that no personnel have been denied access to the audit committee.
 In compliance with the applicable provisions of the Act and other applicable regulations, the Board of Directors has approved and adopted the policy/mechanism on dealing with whistle blowers.
 The Audit Committee reviews Whistle Blower cases on quarterly basis.
 During the year, no individual was denied access to the Audit Committee for reporting concerns, if any.
 The said policy/mechanism is disclosed on the Company's website, link for which is Vigil Mechanism Web link where policy for determining 'Material' Subsidiaries is disclosed.
 The Company does not have any Subsidiary Company.
 Thus, the requirement for the policy of determining material subsidiaries is not applicable.
 Web link where policy on dealing with related party transactions.
 The Company has formulated a Policy on Related Party Transactions which is also available on Company's website, the link to which is Fit and Proper Criteria for Directors Details of utilization of funds raised through preferential allotment or qualified institutions placement as specified under Regulation 32 (7A).
-Loans and advances in the nature of loans to firms/companies in which directors are interested by name and amount Remuneration paid to the directors Nil Disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 1 5 6 1 5
+Not Applicable Loans and advances in the nature of loans to firms/companies in which directors are interested by name and amount Nil Remuneration paid to the directors Nil Disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 The total employee strength of the Company is less than 10, thus, the provisions of Prevention of Sexual Harassment of Women at Workplace Act are not applicable.

 Disclosure of Non-compliance of any requirement of corporate governance report of sub-paras, with reasons thereof shall be disclosed.
-Nil The disclosures of the compliance with corporate governance requirements specified in regulation 17 to 27 and clauses (b) to (i) of sub-regulation (2) of regulation 46.
+The disclosures of the compliance with corporate governance requirements specified in regulation 17 to 27 and clauses (b) to (i) of sub-regulation (2) of regulation 46.
+September, 2023.
 Instances of breach of covenant of loan availed or debt securities issued.
 Nil